History of Nevada Humane Society

 The shelter would provide a broader range of services and eliminate the redundancy of duplicate shelter efforts such as adoption, owner-surrenders and wildlife intake.
 This streamlining allowed for additional focus on outreach efforts and support for lifelong adoption matches.

-The new facility, designed by architects Ganther Melby LLC and George Miers & Associates, is state-of-the-art in both form and function.
+The new facility, designed by architects Ganther Melby LLC and George Miers & Associates, is state-of-the-art in both form and function and opened in 2007.
 Designed to meet animal sheltering challenges for decades to come, the 60,000-square-foot facility incorporated cutting-edge shelter technology, enhanced cost-effectiveness, reduced energy consumption and facilitated cleaning.
 These design features helped control operating expenses, as well as provided for the physical and mental well-being of animals waiting redemption and new homes.